 After deleting the sample comment, the next step is to delete the sample post.

-Cleaning Up WordPress – How To Delete The Sample WordPress Post
+Cleaning Up WordPress – Delete The Sample ‘Hello World’ Post

-Go to your WordPress Dashboard and select Posts > All Posts …
+In the WP Dashboard menu, select Posts > All Posts …

 (Posts – All Posts)

-This brings up the WordPress Posts area …
+This brings you to the Posts page …

 (WordPress Posts – Trash)